blinklab/neuroblinks/README.md

 A program for doing eyeblink classical conditioning using Matlab and either Tucker Davis (TDT) or Arduino hardware.
 The TDT version also supports control of neurophysiological and optogenetic experiments.

+Please note that this page is a work on progress so there are missing links below.
+Please email us with questions.

 Authors: Shane Heiney & Shogo Ohmae, University of Pennsylvania

 Copyright &copy; 2013